valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 - When editing an existing plugin configuration the value will not be sent back to the frontend to avoid exposing sensitive data
 - Only when submitting a value that is not null or empty string will the property be updated.
+- This functionality requires an application property `valtimo.plugin.encryption-secret` the value of this property will determine the encryption key.
+The encryption-secret has to be at least 16 characters long

 #### Plugin action